PostgreSQL

 clauses)

-This allows the PostgreSQL database to handle the query execution, which can significantly improve performance for large datasets.
+This allows the PostgreSQL database to handle query execution, which can significantly improve performance for large datasets.

-Because the hugr
+Because hugr

-The hugr
+hugr

 supports PostgreSQL range types, which allow you to represent a range of values in a single column.
 You can use the following types in your schema definitions to work with range data: